solid/process/README.md

 Candidate proposals to the Solid Specification, Solid Roadmap, or Supporting Documentation submitted for review go through an editorial process before they are accepted.

-Editors are appointed directly by the Solid Leader.
-Editors are listed at [editors.md](editors.md) along with their contact details and affiliations.
-Anyone may request to be an editor.
-Editor requests are not reviewed by other editors.
-They are reviewed directly by the Solid Leader.

 Candidate proposals and the results of any vote related to the same need to be put forward to the editors for review.
 For the proposal to be accepted, three editors need to actively approve with no editors actively rejecting.
 Editors may abstain.
 A proposal must be open for at least one week before final acceptance.
 If an editor does not vote by the end of that week it will be assumed that the editor abstained.

+### Becoming an Editor

+Editors are appointed directly by the Solid Leader.
+Editors are listed at [editors.md](editors.md) along with their contact details and affiliations.
+Anyone may submit a request to be an editor.
+These requests are not reviewed by other editors.
+They are reviewed directly by the Solid Leader.

 The Solid Manager, who is also an editor, is appointed by the Solid Leader.
-The Solid Manager is responsible for formalizing the outcome of the vote.
+The Solid Manager is responsible for formalizing the outcome of any votes.

-### Administration
+## Administration

 Administrators are granted privileged access to control the tools, systems, and services used for advancing the Solid Specification, Solid Roadmap, and Supporting Documentation.
 This includes the [Solid GitHub](https://github.com/solid) organization, [Solid Gitter](https://gitter.im/solid/home) channels, the [Solid Forum](https://forum.solidproject.org), and the [Solid Website](https://www.solidproject.org).

+### Becoming an Administrator

-Administrators will be appointed directly the Solid Leader.
+Administrators are appointed directly the Solid Leader.
 Administrators are listed at [administrators.md](administrators.md) along with their contact details and affiliations.
 Anyone may request to be an administrator.
 Administrator requests are not reviewed by other Administrators.
 They are reviewed only by the Solid Leader.

-The Solid Manager, who is also an editor and an administrator, is appointed by the Solid Leader and is responsible for implementing the Solid vision of the Solid Leader.
-This may include ensuring that the process is implemented correctly and the outcome is communicated accurately and efficiently.
+The Solid Manager, who is also an administrator, is appointed by the Solid Leader and is responsible for implementing the vision of the Solid Leader.

 # References